 Web 2.0 refers to an evolutionary stage of the World Wide Web.
 The focus is no longer on the provision of content by website operators and the like.
 Instead, users are intended to play a decisive role in the generation of content.

 Even here, the intensive participation of users was the fundamental feature.
-The internet was no longer a pure information portal.
+The internet was no longer a portal only for information.
 Platform character and user participation are the be-all and end-all.

 While social platforms like Instagram and Facebook can be classified as Web 2.0, the Metaverse will once again take the social experience to a new level, the so-called Web 3.0.

-It is quite difficult to define the metaverse, as many internet personalities, entrepreneurs and corporations have their own ideas and plans.
+Defining the Metaverse is quite difficult, as many internet personalities, entrepreneurs and corporations have their own ideas and plans.

-Meta itself describes the concept as follows on its website (translated from English):
+Meta itself describes the concept as follows on its website :

-"3D spaces in the Metaverse will let you socialise, learn, collaborate and play in ways beyond our imagination."
+"3D spaces in the Metaverse will let you socialize, learn, collaborate and play in ways beyond our imagination."

-The metaverse thus contains a shared virtual space.
-The users are represented there by virtual avatars.
+The Metaverse thus contains a shared virtual space.
+The users are represented by virtual avatars.
 These virtual worlds evolve and grow based on user decisions and interactions within the space.
 In this sense, it mirrors the real world because it has no end.
-It is simply a new universe that continues to expand as more and more users enter.
+It is simply a new universe that continues to expand, as more and more users enter.